rabbitmq/rabbitmq-website/site/monitoring.md

      * [Cluster-wide metrics](#cluster-wide-metrics)
  * [How frequently](#monitoring-frequency) should monitoring checks be performed?
  * [Application-level metrics](#app-metrics)
- * How to check a [node's health](#health-checks) and why it's more involved than a single CLI command.
+ * How to approach [node health checking](#health-checks) and why it's more involved than a single CLI command.

-[Log aggregation](#log-aggregation) across all nodes and applications is closely related to monitoring and also covered in this guide.
+[Log aggregation](#log-aggregation) across all nodes and applications is closely related to monitoring and also mentioned in this guide.

 A number of [popular tools](#monitoring-tools), both open source and commercial, can be used to monitor RabbitMQ.
+[Prometheus and Grafana](/prometheus.html) are one highly recommended option.

 ## <a id="approaches-to-monitoring" class="anchor" href="#approaches-to-monitoring">What is Monitoring?</a>